eladromanov/ScreeNOT/README.md

 If you use this package, please cite our paper:
 * David L. Donoho, Matan Gavish, and Elad Romanov.
-"ScreeNot: Exact mse-optimal singular value thresholding in correlated noise." arXiv preprint arXiv:2009.12297 (2020).
+"ScreeNot: Exact MSE-optimal singular value thresholding in correlated noise." arXiv preprint arXiv:2009.12297 (2020).

 **TODO: Paper accepted for publication in the Annals of Statistics.
 This reference will be updated once it appears.**